A Fortunate Blizzard

 “I’ll have to remember that,” Trevor said, deliberately dropping his voice an octave.
 “And . . .
 I think I would like having you at my back.”

-[W]ell written, well-rounded and wonderfully conveyed.
-Definitely a must read, I devoured it in one setting, just could not put it down.
+Angst, passion, sadness, determination and love.
+It was well written, well rounded and wonderfully conveyed.
+Definitely a must read, I devoured it in one setting.